JadeBetty/GrowAGarden-Bot/README.md

 - Run the boy by node src/index.js or using nodemon src/index.js
 - Give a star for this github repo :D

+# WARNINGS
+I am not responsible in anyway where the bot goes down.
+You may fork this bot knowing that errors should be fixed yourself.
+If you want, you can let me know about issues or errors on the issues page in the Github Repository.

+This bot is still currently in development.
+Bugs should be expected.

 # Licenses